Musheer0/dummy-api/README.md

 ## 🐛 Troubleshooting

 ### Bookings not saving?
+- Verify your Upstash Redis credentials are correct in `.env.local`
-- Check that the `data` directory exists and has write permissions
+- Check that `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` are set
-- Verify the `bookings.json` file is valid JSON
+- Ensure your Upstash Redis database is active and accessible
+- Check browser console and server logs for Redis connection errors

 ### Admin login not working?
 - Verify credentials in `src/app/api/admin/login/route.ts`